 Eric Seiler, a founder of Friedman Kaplan and the firm's Managing Partner, is well known for his work in high-stakes complex commercial litigation, including in matters of first impression.
 He has a broad-based practice in federal and state courts which includes substantial, ongoing experience acting as lead counsel in significant jury and non-jury trials and arbitrations.
 His areas of focus include securities, complex contractual disputes, business torts, insurance, accountants' liability, antitrust, and employment litigation and arbitration.
 He also advises clients in connection with internal investigations.

 - Representation of Wells Fargo & Co. and Wachovia in connection with a multibillion-dollar dispute with Citigroup arising out of the acquisition of Wachovia by Wells Fargo during the financial crisis.

-- Ongoing representation of Caesars Entertainment Corporation in defense of federal and chancery court lawsuits brought by various creditor groups alleging that certain transactions violated the terms of bond issuances and the Trust Indenture Act.
+- Representation of Caesars Entertainment Corporation in defense of federal and chancery court lawsuits brought by various creditor groups alleging that certain transactions violated the terms of bond issuances and the Trust Indenture Act.

 - Representation of one of the world's most prominent inter-dealer brokerage firms in eight consolidated FINRA arbitrations as well as in New Jersey state court in a follow-on five-month jury trial, one of the longest in the court’s history, defending against claims of "raiding" and other business torts.